My insomnia

 The resting metabolism of the experimental group increased from 2,038 calories (per 24 hours) to 3,044 calories (per 24 hours).
 The control group’s resting metabolism went from 2,005 to vs. 2,560 calories.

-But, no: the experimental group’s metabolism during the 30 minute session was “3,044 calories every 24 hours,” meaning that they burned a total of 63 calories during that cold session.
+The experimental group’s metabolism during the 30 minute session was “3,044 calories every 24 hours,” meaning that they burned a total of 63 calories during that cold session.
 By contrast, the control group’s “2,560 calories every 24 hours” meant that they burned 53 calories during the cold session.

 What my doctor recommended that actually worked